Inedo/inedo-docs/Content/proget/api/security/tasks/create.md

 Note source options must also be specified unless you have the "Default" source configured.
 See [Working with Sources](/docs/proget/api/pgutil#sources) to learn more.

 ## HTTP Request Specification
-To create a new Task account, simply `POST` to the following URL with an [appropriate API Key](/docs/proget/api/security#authentication) and a `SecurityTask` (see [SecurityTask.cs](https://github.com/Inedo/pgutil/blob/thousand/Inedo.ProGet/SecurityTask.cs)) object as the request body.
+To create a new Task, simply `POST` to the following URL with an [appropriate API Key](/docs/proget/api/security#authentication) and a `SecurityTask` (see [SecurityTask.cs](https://github.com/Inedo/pgutil/blob/thousand/Inedo.ProGet/SecurityTask.cs)) object as the request body.

 ```plaintext
 POST /api/security/tasks/add